 Our physical brain and our mind are inseparable.
 When we die, there is no disenfranchised soul remaining, outside of others’ memories.
 On death, all our metaphysical essence is erased, our thoughts and feelings, unless we have recorded them somewhere or otherwise passed them to our survivors.

 We know that we exist because we are sentient.
 We use metaphysics to answer our existential queries, the what, how, and why of existence.
 If we were all to disappear and take all evidence of sentience with us, god and mathematics would disappear as well.
 Were sentience to then reappear in this same reality, the same mathematics would invariably be constructed, but god might re-evolve as a woman before going extinct once again.
 The main metaphysical take-away: god is mutable and temporary; mathematics is not.

 In Bulgakov’s novel Master and Margarita, the devil explains to the protagonist (a despairing author who tried to burn his manuscript) that ‘manuscripts don’t burn’ (a truism only if we grant the devil her existence).
 Mathematician Edward Frenkel alluded to this symbolism in a NYT op-ed by observing that, even eschewing the supernatural (or perhaps redefining it), mathematics is uniquely the manuscript that cannot be burned.
 I concur that in this regard, mathematics is unique among all man’s creations.

 It seems I must have left something out.
 But that is yet another defining characteristic of philosophy.
 It is perhaps unbounded.

-Aside: If you are a philosophy teacher/professor, please leave a comment with my grade, in the sense of the highest level of expected competence in which this paper would receive a passing grade: high school, college, graduate level, or professional practice.
+Aside: If you are a philosophy teacher/professor, please leave a comment with my grade, in the sense of the highest defined level of competence in which this paper would receive a passing grade: high school, college, graduate level, or professional practice.
+TIA.